Barcelona Day Trips

 By Duncan Rhodes Barcelona Life

 Sandy beaches, jagged mountains, medieval towns and rolling vineyards… the region of Catalonia has so much to offer!
-We reveal our favourite day trip destinations from Barcelona, as well as the best organised tours that take you there.
+I reveal my favourite day trip destinations from Barcelona, as well as the best organised tours that take you there in each case.

 So you’ve already spent an afternoon or two pootling around Barcelona’s old town, admiring the Roman ruins, Gothic churches and palm-tree-decked plazas.
 You’ve photographed all of Gaudi’s many magnificent Modernista buildings, checked out the Olympic Stadium and manifold museums on Montjuic mountain and relaxed in the hazy atmosphere of the city’s gorgeous parks.